yusuffurkanyalcin/Spring-Boot-Login-and-Registration-Backend/README.md

 - Email verification with expiry

 # Notes
-- I have used MySQL Database locally
+- Used MySQL Database locally
+- Used `maildev` container to control email verification
 - You are able to use your local database by updating the `application.yaml` fields
 - Also `server.port = 8080`